Anchored Tides Recovery - breaking-down-the-12-steps

 Why Does the 12 Step Approach Work?

-There’s a reason that so many people rely on the 12 Steps for their recovery from addiction.
-It does tend to work because the idea is that you’re looking deep within yourself in a critical way that we often don’t.
-You’re then deconstructing your ego so that you can rebuild it, piece by piece or step-by-step.
-You’re learning how to make positive changes in your life through honesty and humility, as well as forgiveness and self-discipline.
+This step-by-step program works for recovery from addiction because the idea is that you’re looking deep within yourself in a critical way that we often don’t.
+You’re then deconstructing your ego so that you can rebuild it, piece by piece or step by step.
+You’re learning how to make positive changes in your life through honesty, humility, forgiveness, and self-discipline.

 Alternatives to the 12 Steps of Alcoholics Anonymous